 Coax cable summary

-*Attenuation values are approximate, and may vary slightly by cable brand.
+*Attenuation at 800 MHz.
+Values are approximate, and may vary by cable brand.